 Robert Downey Jr will reportedly appear as Tony Stark, but this is said to be only a short cameo using deleted scenes from Captain America: Civil War.

-Interestingly, it is yet to be revealed who will be playing the villainous Taskmaster (see below), meaning their true identity could be a surprise reveal…
+Interestingly, we’re yet to hear who will be playing Taskmaster (see below), meaning their true identity could be a surprise reveal…

 What is Black Widow about?

 In typical Marvel style, the plot of Black Widow has been kept tightly under wraps, but we do know that the film is set between Captain America: Civil War and Avengers: Infinity War, when Natasha was on the run from the authorities.

 In the trailers released so far, Natasha talks about how she’s going to confront her past and that involves a trip to Russia, where she grew up and learned her fighting skills.